ronnayryukay/microGISG/README.md

 * Open microGISG settings and adjust permissions and configuration
 * Done

-# Notes & Must Know:
+# Notes & Must Know
 * For Android 10 make sure to give location permission all the time
 * Ensure that microGISG does not enter battery optimization (Ignore Optimal Battery for microGISG)
 * If using F-Droid with NanoDroid & microG repositories, do not update if there are updates for GMS Core and GSF Core, because microGISG has different signatures and systems and is not bound by the two repositories.

-# For the materials needed can be downloaded at the following link:
+# For the materials needed can be downloaded at the following link
 * [Magisk]
 * [microGISG]
 * [Riru Core]